bkimminich/it-security-lecture/slides/02-04-authentication_flaws.md

 2. Visit <https://twofactorauth.org> and find out what services you use offer 2FA
 3. Turn 2FA on wherever possible
 4. Do not forget to print (=:printer:!) the backup codes and keep them safe

+:bulb: _Pro tip: Print hard copies of the originally displayed QR codes for easy setup on any new phone!
+Just store them very securely!_